Sebastianhju/Runeterra-5e/Rules/Summoner Spells.md

 ---

 # Smite<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-Summoners/Smite_HD.png" align=right width=10% height=10%>
 Lightning strikes from above.
-Choose a target within 60ft of yourself, that target takes 4d10 + your level lightning damage.
-If the target is a beast, monstrosity or ooze, they take 8d10 + your level lightning damage.
+Choose a target within 60ft of yourself, that target takes 3d10 + your level lightning damage.
+If the target is a aberration, beast, dragon, ooze or monstrosity they take 6d10 + your level lightning damage.

 ---